bordenc/py_scripts/README.md

 # Python Scripts

 ## Introduction
 I'm self-learning Python.
-As should be obvious, I'm still very amateur at this level.
+As should be obvious, I'm still very amateur.
 This is where I dump scripts that I wrote to do odd jobs on my computer where I couldn't find suitable code to copy.
 The purpose of this repo is:

 1. Help others who have similar problems not reinvent the proverbial wheel;
 2. Solicit feedback and criticism on my code style.
 It would be great if some of these evolved into useful utilities; and